Marketing Services Agreement: Everything You Need to Know

 Instead, marketing services contracted between two companies should relate mainly to public-facing advertising or marketing strategies.
 These could include signs and marketing collateral posted in public locations, such as at sales offices or on property listings.
 General informational emails that include information about service providers are allowable, because they are not a direct pitch to a single customer.
 Social media ads or website banners are also fair game for marketing service agreements.
 Kiosks or video loops are permissible, as long as they are posted in a public place or available to all website visitors, rather than targeting a single buyer.

 If you need help with a marketing services agreement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.